Ulcerative colitis is a chronic condition that develops over several stages, including mild, moderate, and severe.

 How do flares of UC vary between mild, moderate, and severe cases?

-UC symptom exacerbations typically worsen with each stage, with severe cases causing the most significant symptoms and complications.
+UC symptom flares typically worsen with each stage, with severe cases causing the most significant symptoms and complications.

-UC is a chronic condition that may have periods of flares and remissions.
+UC is a chronic type of inflammatory bowel disease that may have periods of flares and remissions.
 The main indications of UC are bloody diarrhea and abdominal pain.

-There are different criteria that a doctor may use to identify the stage of UC.
-However, the stage usually depends on how many bleeding episodes a person has in a day.
+The stage of UC typically depends on how many bleeding episodes a person has in a day.

 The main stages of UC are mild, moderate, severe, and fulminant.
 Fulminant UC is a subset of the condition that causes sudden and severe symptoms.